-Give small groups of children a variety of feathers to examine, and ask them to discuss what they notice and wonder about them.
+Give small groups of children a variety of feathers to examine, one per child if it is windy, and ask them to discuss what they notice and wonder about them.

-Materials: a variety of feathers (obtained from a licensed owner or craft supply store), magnifying lenses.
+Materials: a variety of feathers (obtained from a licensed owner or craft supply store) – one per child, magnifying lenses.

 Objective: To observe different kinds of feathers, considering their different functions.

-Have children work in small groups, at tables.
-Give each group a small pile of mixed feathers including flight, contour, and downy feathers.
-Ask the children to sort their feathers into groups of similar feathers.
+Give each child a feather.
+Ask the children to sort themselves into groups with similar feathers.
+They might sort themselves by color, pattern, size, or another characteristic.
 Continue reading Birds of a Feather – Activities